1&1 WP Plus Hosting Review and Coupons for 2023

 How much does the WP Plus cost?

-What kind of hosting account is the WP Plus plan?
+What kind of environment is the WP Plus account?

 How many sites can I have?

 How much storage does it come with?